 - STIs are a neglected cause of proctitis.
 All patients with proctitis should be assessed for risk of STIs and tested if indicated.

-- Rectal infections are commonly accompanied by concomitant infection at other sites, therefore collect specimens from other sites.
+- Rectal infections are commonly accompanied by concomitant infection at other anatomical sites.

-- If patient is a man who has sex with men (MSM), consider additional testing.
+- If the patient is a man who has sex with men (MSM), consider additional testing.

 - Testing for LGV may not be available in some locations, or turnaround time for results may be lengthy.
 Single doses of azithromycin are unreliable for treating LGV.

-- Limited evidence comparing other antiviral agents (aciclovir and famciclovir) with valaciclovir indicate that they are therapeutically equivalent for treating herpes.
+- Limited evidence comparing other antiviral agents (aciclovir) with valaciclovir indicate that they are therapeutically equivalent for treating herpes.
 The ability for the patient to adhere to the recommended dosing frequency should be considered when selecting the appropriate treatment.
 Initial episodes of herpes may require a longer duration of treatment.

 Other immediate management